eazow/knowledge-hierarchy/english/new-concept-english/4/Lesson_45_Of_men_and_galaxies.md

 I have often tried to conceive of what those pages might contain, but of course I cannot do so because I am a prisoner of the present-day world, just as all of you are.

-We cannot think outside the particular patterns that our brains are conditioned to, or, to be more accurate, we can think only a very little way outside, and then only if we are very original.
+We cannot think outside the particular patterns that our brains are conditioned to, or, to be more accurate, we can think only a very little way outside, and then only if we are very **original**.

+It is this pattern in which we are all conditioned that constitutes the most essential feature of our environment.